BASCA exists to celebrate, support and protect the professional interests of all writers of music

 BASCA has a Media Committee that consists of 12 working media composers representing your interests.
 The committee, voted for by BASCA members, acts as a point of contact for media composers and a place to share concerns and feel part of a community.
 The Chair of the Media Committee is Mark Ayres.

-- Organising professional seminars and tutorials on all aspects of media composition from Drama to Shiny Floor shows
+- Organising professional seminars and tutorials on all aspects of media composition from Drama to Shiny Floor shows to Video Games

 - Representing media composers at the highest level with the BBC, Musicians Union, PRS for Music, UK Music and the UK Government

 - Direct canvassing for composer rights within streaming services such as Spotify, YouTube and Apple Music

 - Offering template commissioning contracts and bespoke legal advice